 Prior to her AD stint, she spent 22 years teaching in the district, in addition to coaching several different athletic teams.
 Along with softball and girls' basketball, her most recent coaching endeavor was an eight-year term as head coach for the varsity field hockey program.

 "I'm looking forward to the challenge of getting back into the classroom," said Johnston, already crafting lesson plans.
-"Hopefully, I can pick up where I left off and
+"Hopefully, I can pick up where I left off and get back in that groove.

 A three-sport standout as a student, Johnston took her athletic talents to Eastern College (later renamed University) where she earned degrees in psychology and health, science and physical education.
 She followed that with a trip to graduate school to focus on exercise physiology.